hazelcast/hazelcast/site/website/versioned_docs/version-4.4/design-docs/005-cdc-sources.md

 `lib` folder of the distribution, but they don't contain dependencies, so have to be put on the classpath together with the `cdc-debezium` jar.

-For example to make members of a cluster able to work with MySQL CDC sources, what one needs to do is to move both the `hazelcast-jet-cdc-mysql-VERSION.jar` and the `hazelcast-jet-cdc-debezium-VERSION.jar` from the member's `opt` folder to the `lib` folder.
-That will take care of all external dependencies too, no need to explicitly deal with Debezium connector jars or anything else.
+The above mentioned jars will take care of all external dependencies too, no need to explicitly deal with Debezium connector jars or anything else.
+Just take care that these jars aren't included in the slim distribution of Jet, only the fat one.

 ## Serialization